ericselin/dotfiles/README.md

 - [x] format document
   gg=G (go to top + format + until bottom)
 - [ ] hbs / go templating syntax highlighting
-- leader key
-  leader is just for "namespaced" shortcuts
-- commands
+  this should be done via the go-vim package, search features for `htmltmpl`
 - [x] select next occurence, like vscode ctrl+d this is the `gn` pattern, i.e. search, then `cgn` to change, and `.` to repeat
+- [ ] coc autocomplete insert
+- [x] delete many lines
+  `#dd`

 ### os

+- [ ] rofi, in particular search
 - [x] screen lock
 - [x] set background to #282a36
 - [x] `less` navigation
 - [ ] switch screen shortcut
+- [x] firefox blank bg
+  this can be done with the firefox home and disabling everything
+- [ ] firefox vim bindings
 - [ ] keepass start on login
 - [x] emojis
 - [x] `mutt` with gmail (exchange not possible)